21 Dec What Are Our Chances for Accreditation Reaffirmation Success?

 I’ve worked with several institutions on notice of concern and/or warning to a very successful reaffirmation at the following review.

 Answering the Tough Question About Accreditation Success

-So how do I answer the tricky question of: “What are our chances for accreditation reaffirmation success?”
+So how do I answer the tricky question: “What are our chances for accreditation reaffirmation success?”